bio-phys/BioEM/doc/index.rst

 the logarithm of the posterior probability of the model to each individual experimental image and the parameter set that gives a maximum of the posterior (see section :ref:`anaout` for its format).

+To check that model coordinates, radius and density are read correctly, inspect the COORDREAD file that can be generated using the following commandline keyword

+.. option:: --PrintCOORDREAD

+Note that printing of COORDREAD file has become optional starting from **BioEM2.1**, while in the older BioEM versions, the output file was always generated.

 .. _inparam: